 - Use the common thread pool-A server instance changes its thread pool size automatically to maximize throughput, including compensating for the number of bridge instances configured.
-See Understanding How WebLogic Server Uses Thread Pools in Designing and Configuring WebLogic Server Environments. - Configure a work manager for the weblogic.jms.MessagingBridge class.
-See Understanding Work Managers in Designing and Configuring WebLogic Server Environments. - Use the Administration console to set the Thread Pool Size property in the Messaging Bridge Configuration section on the Configuration: Services page for a server instance.
+See "Understanding How WebLogic Server Uses Thread Pools" in Oracle Fusion Middleware Configuring Server Environments for Oracle WebLogic Server. - Configure a work manager for the weblogic.jms.MessagingBridge class.See "Understanding Work Managers" in Designing and Configuring WebLogic Server Environments. - Use the Administration console to set the Thread Pool Size property in the Messaging Bridge Configuration section on the Configuration: Services page for a server instance.
 To avoid competing with the default execute thread pool in the server, messaging bridges share a separate thread pool.
 This thread pool is used only in synchronous mode (Asynchronous Mode Enabled is not set).
 In asynchronous mode the bridge runs in a thread created by the JMS provider for the source destination.
 Deprecated in WebLogic Server 9.0.

-Avoiding Durable Subscriptions
+15.7 Avoiding Durable Subscriptions

 If the bridge is listening on a topic and it is acceptable that messages are lost when the bridge is not forwarding messages, disable the Durability Enabled flag to ensure undeliverable messages do not accumulate in the source server's store.
 Disabling the flag also makes the messages non-persistent.
-See "Configure messaging bridge instances" in Administration Console Online Help.
+See "Configure messaging bridge instances" in Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help.

-Co-locating Bridges with Their Source or Target Destination
+15.8 Co-locating Bridges with Their Source or Target Destination